Skip to content

 Sign in page

-Click Sign in with GitHub.
-You'll be redirected to GitHub to authorize the application.
+• GitHub-based authorization mode — sign in with GitHub directly.
 Once you authorize, GitHub redirects you back and your session is established.

 One sign-in for everything